Backlight Fix System 76 Oynx Pro (2018) GTX1060 update 10/27/2019

 Update: The following grub hack does not work!
 None do, unless you want to install utils and write some scripts to hack things.
 What I found that does work is to install Linux Mint 19, much nicer OS IMO but this likely works in any Gnome DE, and install this.
 The control in power settings wont work, but this does and adds color too, but only if you switch to Intel drivers.
 I assume Intel will work better in Pop too.
 I also had problems with the System 76 drivers in Mint so install at your own risk.
 I’m hoping a future Nvidia driver/kernel update will correct the problem at some point.

 If you plan to install Windows this laptop is a rebranded Sager Gaming laptop so visit their site for ease of driver lookups.
 I think it’s a Clevo P650SE.
+Update: That model is no longer available and System 76 may no longer use this company.

 The second problem was after putting the laptop to sleep/suspend (closing the lid) the brightness controls would stop working until it was rebooted.
 Irritating!
 Here’s the fix: